-The election tickets for the election matters referred to in the preceding paragraph shall be sealed and signed by the scrutineers, and kept properly for at least one year.
-However, where a shareholder has initiated an action under Article 189 of the company law, it shall be kept until the end of the action.
+The ballots for the election referred to in the preceding paragraph shall be sealed with the signatures of the monitoring personnel and kept in proper custody for at least one year.
+If, however, a shareholder files a lawsuit pursuant to Article 189 of the Company Act, the ballots shall be retained until the conclusion of the litigation.

-- Article 17: the board of directors of the company shall issue a notice of election to the elected directors. - Article 18: where there are less than five directors due to the removal of directors for some reason, the company shall hold a by election at the most recent shareholders' meeting.
-However, if the number of directors is less than one-third of the number of seats set forth in the articles of association, the company shall, within 60 days from the date of the occurrence of the fact, convene an interim shareholders' meeting for by election. - Article 19: deletion - Article 20: Where the elected directors of this Corporation do not conform to the provisions of article 26-3 of the securities and Exchange Act, and the votes of the directors who do not conform to the provisions represent less voting rights, their election shall be invalid. - Article 21: The term of office of a director shall not exceed three years, but he may be re elected. - Article 22: when the term of office of a director expires and there is no time for re-election, his / her performance of duties shall be extended until the re-election of a director takes office.
-However, the competent authority may, within the limits of its authority, order the company to re elect; Those who fail to re-elect after the expiration of the time limit shall be dismissed of course. - Article 23: matters not specified in these Measures shall be handled in accordance with the company law, the securities and exchange law, the articles of association and relevant laws and regulations. - Article 24: the provisions of these Regulations shall be approved by the board of directors of this corporation and submitted to the shareholders' meeting for approval.
-The same shall apply to amendments. - Article 25: these measures were formulated in 2012.6.19 First revised in 2014.05.30 The second amendment was made in 2015.05.19 The third amendment was made in 2022.06.29
+- Article 17: The elected directors shall be issued an election notification by the Company's Board of Directors. - Article 18: If for any reason the number of directors is less than five, the Company shall hold a byelection at the most recent shareholders' meeting.
+However, if the number of directors' vacancies reaches one-third of the number of seats set forth in the Articles of Incorporation, the Company shall convene an interim meeting of shareholders to hold a by-election within 60 days from the date of occurrence of the fact. - Article 19: Delete - Article 20: If any elected director does not comply with Article 26-3 of the Securities and Exchange Act, the director with the lowest number of votes among those who do not comply shall be disqualified. - Article 21: The term of a director shall not exceed three years, but they may be re-elected for consecutive terms. - Article 22: If the term of a director expires and re-election is not yet completed, their duties shall be extended until the newly elected directors assume office.
+However, the competent authority may order the Company to hold re-elections within a specified period.
+If re-elections are not held by the end of the specified period, the directors will be automatically dismissed upon the expiration of the period. - Article 23: Matters not covered by these regulations shall be handled in accordance with the Company Act, the Securities and Exchange Act, the Company's Articles of Association, and other relevant laws and regulations. - Article 24: These Articles of Incorporation shall be effective upon adoption by the Board of Directors and resolution of the Shareholders' meeting and the same shall apply for amendment. - Article 25: These Rules were established on June 19, 2012.
+The first amendment was made on May 30, 2014.
+The second amendment was made on May 19, 2015.
+The third amendment was made on June 29, 2022.

-Shareholding of Directors and the Minimum Shareholding Requirements
+TCI Co., Ltd. Shareholding of Directors and the Minimum Shareholding Requirements